CIDRAM/Docs/readme.en.md

 └─noclick ("Non-clickable text")
 ```

-##### "disable_frontend" `[bool]`
-- Disable front-end access?
-Front-end access can make CIDRAM more manageable, but can also be a potential security risk, too.
-It's recommended to manage CIDRAM via the back-end whenever possible, but front-end access is provided for when it isn't possible.
-Keep it disabled unless you need it.
-False = Enable front-end access; True = Disable front-end access [Default].

-##### "max_login_attempts" `[int]`
-- Maximum number of front-end login attempts.
-Default = 5.

-##### "frontend_log" `[string]`
-- File for logging front-end login attempts.
-Specify a filename, or leave blank to disable.

 ##### "signatures_update_event_log" `[string]`
 - A file for logging when signatures are updated via the front-end.
 Specify a filename, or leave blank to disable.